nent/nent/packages/core/src/components/n-content-template/readme.md

 ### Template Interpolation

-This component supports HTML string interpolation within a child template tag.
+This element supports HTML string interpolation within a child template tag.
 The values get resolved, just like the expression.
 The values in the attributes replace the tokens in the content.

 ```html
 <n-content-template>